Developer Productivity Engineering Blog

 Read More →

-This summer the Gradle Team provisioned a Gradle Enterprise instance for the Micrometer open-source project and helped us a lot in optimizing our Micrometer build.
+This summer the Gradle Team provisioned a Develocity instance for the Micrometer open-source project and helped us a lot in optimizing our Micrometer build.
 Micrometer’s build has been enjoying the advantages of the Gradle Build Tool since the inception of the project.
-Introducing Gradle Enterprise has led to a significant number of improvements to the team’s developer productivity.
+Introducing Develocity has led to a significant number of improvements to the team’s developer productivity.

 Read More →